 In 2004 he co-edited, with Wolfram Kaiser of the University of Portsmouth, an edited volume about the ’culture war’ between Catholic and secular social forces that polarised so many European states in the years 1850-1890.
 In the meanwhile, he has published a study of Kaiser Wilhelm II (2000) for the Longmans/Pearson series Profiles in Power, completed a general history of Prussia for Penguin and published The Sleepwalkers, a study of the outbreak of the First World War.

-Our speakers, including Chris Clark of the University of Cambridge and Jean-Frédéric Schaub of the the Ecole des Hautes Etudes en Sciences Sociales (EHESS), examine issues around Europe’s identities.
+Our speakers, including Jean-Frédéric Schaub of the Ecole des Hautes Etudes en Sciences Sociales (EHESS) and Peter Mandler of the University of Cambridge, examine issues around Europe’s identities.

 • Stuart Carroll, University of York